 Here’s where my artificial distinction between “real” pick-up patterns and switching between automatic patterns breaks down!
 Combo patterns are actually ‘real’ pick-up.
 The overall, larger pattern does not have an automatic loop-turning sequence to every row:

 The overall pattern in this braid has a 16-row repeat made with different loop-turning moves in different rows.
-In braiding it, you break it into 2 easily digestible chunks: 9 rows of All-Dark-Up then one repeat (7 rows) of All-But-1-Dark-Up.
+In braiding it, you break it into 2 easily digestible chunks: 9 rows of All-Dark-Up (remember, this is pick-up, so those 9 “all-dark-up” rows probably won’t all have the same sequence of turns) then one repeat (7 rows) of All-But-1-Dark-Up .

 Those two braids have regular, repeating pick-up patterns, with a regular number of rows to each repeat.
 But pattern variation is also a hallmark of pick-up patterning.
 You could think of the braid below as a patchwork of a few automatic bicolor patterns randomly pieced together, or as planned motifs, but either way, it’s still pick-up patterning.
 In Pick-up 2 (Rock Your Square Braid), I sort of falsely implied that switching between automatic patterns is different from “real pick-up”, when really it isn’t!